AAVision/First-Shooter-Three-js/README.md

 ### What is dat.GUI ? ###

     dat.
 GUI is a lightweight graphical user interface developed by the Google Data Arts Team.
-With just a few lines of code, the library creates an interface that lets you modify Javascript variables and see the results on the fly, all without having to redeploy code.
+    With just a few lines of code,the library creates an interface that lets you modify Javascript variables and see the results on the fly, all without having to redeploy code.